-It's very likely that you've grown as an entrepreneur over time and that your website just doesn't fit your business needs anymore.
+It's very likely that your personal brand has grown over time and that your website just doesn't fit your business needs anymore.

 3. Does your website work?

-We've all seen houses that look like they haven't been loved in a long time.
+We've all seen houses that look like they haven't been maintained in a long time.

 The paint is peeling.
 The yard is overgrown.
 The windows are broken.